Maghrebi Jews: Early Muslim rule

-Under Muslim domination Jewish communities developed in important urban centers such as Kairouan and coastal cities of Tunisia, in Tlemcen, Béjaïa and Algiers in the Central Maghreb and as far as in the extreme Maghreb (modern Morocco) especially Fes and in the Atlas Mountains among the Berber populations.
-The relationships between Muslims and Jews in the Maghreb were relatively good thanks to the Al Andalus peaceful era, until the ascension of the Almohades, who persecuted non-Muslims to a large extent during their early reign.
+Under Muslim domination Jewish communities developed in important urban centers such as Kairouan and coastal cities of Tunisia, in Tlemcen, Béjaïa and Algiers in the Central Maghreb (Algeria) and in the western Maghreb (Morocco), especially in Fes and throughout the Atlas Mountains among the Berber populations.
+The relationships between Maghrebi Muslims and Maghrebi Jews were relatively good during Al Andalus peaceful era, until the ascension of the Almohades, who persecuted non-Muslims to a large extent during their early reign.
 Later Jews were relatively well treated by the Berber Muslim dynasties, namely the Merinids, Zianides and Zirides.

 In the seventh century, the Jewish population was augmented by Iberian Jewish immigrants, who, fleeing from the persecutions of the Visigothic king Sisebut and his successors, escaped to the Maghreb and settled in the local Byzantine Empire.

-Fez and Tunis, respectively in Morocco and Tunisia, became important Sephardic rabbinical centers, well until the early 20th century, when most Jewish populations emigrated to Israel, France, Canada and Latin America.
+Fez and Tétouan, Morocco and Tunis became important Sephardic rabbinical centers well until the early 20th century, when most Jewish populations emigrated to Israel, France, Canada, and South America.

-Following the massacre of 1391 in Spain, a significant migration of Jews and conversos moved from Iberia and Mallorca to North Africa, including notable rabbis like Isaac ben Sheshet and Simon ben Zemach Duran.
+Following the massacre of 1391 in Spain, a significant migration of Jewish refugees and conversos moved from Iberia and Mallorca to Morocco and Algeria, including notable rabbis like Isaac ben Sheshet and Simon ben Zemach Duran.
 The latter, having fled to Algiers, became chief rabbi and authored influential works on Jewish law, philosophy, and science, including Magen Avot, which addresses topics such as physiology, psychology, and natural philosophy.
 The migration from Spain increased in the latter part of the 15th century due to anti-Converso violence in 1473 and the intensification of the Spanish Inquisition in the 1480s, which led to the expulsion of Jews from Andalusia.
 As Spanish military forces advanced into Málaga and Granada, many Jews from these regions sought refuge in Morocco and Algiers.